Why the “Mad Queen” plot twist on GOT breaks my heart.

 “DAMN, Khaleesi!
 Slay, Queen!”

 When Daenerys insisted that she was not like her father, we believed her.
 Dany wasn’t raised by her father.
-Dany spent her childhood among the common people and, as a woman, Dany had been treated like an object.
+Dany spent her childhood among the common people and, as a woman, she’d been treated like an object.
 She knew what it was like to be oppressed.
 She saw first-hand what happened to women and children and the poor when selfish, toxic, or dismissive men were in charge.
 She grew up very aware of her father’s terrible legacy and insisted, time and time again, that she wanted a different world.

 So many of us identified with this quest because we’re living it ourselves right now.